(A) Terms of app and website use

 7. How the contract is formed between you and us

-7.1 In order to subscribe for our mobile app and web services, you must confirm that you have read these terms by tapping the “Accept” box when subscribing to the app.
+7.1 In order to subscribe for our web services, you must confirm that you have read these terms by tapping the “Accept” box.

 7.2 You should not tap “Accept” unless you have read and agree to accept our terms as laid out on this page.
 Please take the time to read all of our terms carefully before tapping “Accept”.